 Campus No-Contact Order: cover all areas of campus with the expectation that intentional off-campus contact is also prohibited.
 A map of included areas can be accessed here.
-Copies of No-Contact Orders are housed within the Division of Student Affairs and with the Office of Campus Safety and Security.
+Copies of No-Contact Orders are housed within the Division of Student Affairs and with the Office of Campus Safety.

 A No-Contact Order prohibits the issued party/ies from being in physical or verbal contact with another party/ies as follows:

 - In person

 - Via third party